 I remember this moment clearly.
 It is mid-March 2019 at some German customs office.
-The German customs administration is preparing for the brexite with more personnel than ever before.
-Me, as a customs officer, still in the middle of it all.
-We've been tense for weeks: How many customs declarations a minute can we handle?
-We're calculating like mad and yet we have no idea what to expect.
+Staffed as never before, the German customs administration is gearing up for the Brexit.
+I, at that time as a customs officer still in the middle of it.
+For weeks we have been tense: How many customs declarations per minute can we manage?
+We calculate like mad and yet have no idea what to expect.

 And then 21 March 2019: The remaining EU states agree to postpone the British withdrawal.
 "And now?"
 I ask my colleagues when I hear the news.
 It doesn't take long before the telephone rings stormily - entrepreneurs and traders call, they sound panicky: "What should we do now, Mrs. Dammholz?
 What do we do now?"

 That was over a year and a half ago.
 A lot has happened since then.
 The Chronicle of Brexite now fills whole books and I now advise companies and no longer work for customs.